Nicholas Sparks

 Nicholas Charles Sparks (born December 31, 1965) is an American novelist, screenwriter, and film producer.
-He has published twenty-three novels, all New York Times bestsellers, and two works of nonfiction, with over 115 million copies sold worldwide in more than 50 languages.
+He has published 24 novels, 16 of which are New York Times bestsellers, and two works of nonfiction, with over 130 million copies sold worldwide (92 million in the U.S. alone) in more than 50 languages.
 Among his works are The Notebook, A Walk to Remember, and Message in a Bottle all of which, along with eight other books, have been adapted as feature films.

-Sparks lives in North Carolina, where many of his novels are set.

 Early life and education

 Nicholas Sparks was born on December 31, 1965, in Omaha, Nebraska.
 His father, Patrick Michael Sparks, was a business professor and his mother, Jill Emma Marie Sparks (née Thoene), was a homemaker and an optometrist's assistant.
 Sparks' father was of English and Irish ancestry and his mother was of German and Czech ancestry.
 He was the middle of three children, with an older brother, Michael Earl "Micah" Sparks (born 1964), and a younger sister, Danielle "Dana" Sparks Lewis (1966–2000), who died at the age of 33 from a brain tumor, an event that inspired his novel A Walk to Remember.
 As a child, Sparks lived in Watertown, Minnesota; Inglewood, California; Playa Del Rey, California; and Grand Island, Nebraska, before the family settled in Fair Oaks, California in 1974.

 In 1984, Sparks graduated valedictorian of Bella Vista High School.
 He began writing while attending the University of Notre Dame on a track and field scholarship, majoring in business finance and graduating magna cum laude.
 Sparks wrote his first, never published, novel, The Passing in 1985 and a second unpublished novel called The Royal Murders in 1989.
 He married Cathy Cote in 1989 and moved to New Bern, North Carolina.
+Before finding success as a novelist, Sparks worked in pharmaceutical sales and various other jobs, including real estate and manufacturing orthopedic products.